 Lloyds Bank says the average loan first-time buyers received from family is almost £24,000.
 But it doesn’t stop there – almost one in five 'second steppers' return to the Bank of Mum and Dad to move up the ladder, typically asking for £22,000.

 Parents who want to help their kids with a deposit can either gift them the money, or lend it to them.

 Gifting money can have consequences for Inheritance Tax (IHT).
 IHT is paid if a person’s estate is worth more than £325,000 when they die.
-However, a new rule introduced last months means someone can pass on an addtional £100,000 if they're leaving property to a family member (rising to £175,000 by 2020).
+However, someone can pass on an additional £100,000 if they're leaving property to a family member (rising to £175,000 by 2020).

 The donor must live for seven years after giving the gift for the amount to be exempt of IHT.
 Any gifts made less than seven years before death count towards the threshold.

 Obviously, no one knows when they are going to die which makes IHT planning tricky.
 In an ideal world, parents would give their child as much as they want or need, then survive for seven years or more.

 Some gifts are exempt from IHT.
 For example individuals can give £3,000 away each year with no IHT implications.
 Leftover annual exemption can also be carried over from one tax year to the next, but the maximum exemption is £6,000.